gvwilson/thirdbit/fiction/santas/index.md

 made from the rags of what might once have been a santa's uniform.
-Its eyes didn't quite line up, and—was that a *bone* of the end of one of its arms where there really ought to be a hand?<sup>Even a mechanical hand.
+Its eyes didn't quite line up, and—was that a *bone* of the end of one of its arms where there really ought to be a hand?<span class="sidenote">Even a mechanical hand.
-Finner knew a santa who had started wearing one after an unfortunate encounter with a a poorly-trained guard goose, and more than a few careless elves had needed parts replaced after what people referred to as "workshop incidents".</sup>
+Finner knew a santa who had started wearing one after an unfortunate encounter with a a poorly-trained guard goose, and more than a few careless elves had needed parts replaced after what people referred to as "workshop incidents".</span>

 The burly santa hefted his ax.
 "Friend or foe?" he demanded.